BarakChamo/going-serverless/README.md

 2. Click on `Actions` and `Create API Key`
 3. Give the key a name and choose `Auto Generate`
 4. Click `Save`
-5. Under `Select API` and `Select Stage` choose the newly created API and Stage
+5. Under `Select API` and `Select Stage` choose the newly created API and Stage to enable the key for them
 6. Click `Add`
 7. To view the API key, click `Show` next to `API Key`
 8. Now re-deploy as per the instructions above